LLNL/RAJA/docs/sphinx/user_guide/feature/local_array.rst

 nested 'For' statements, which allocates the memory for the local arrays when the kernel executes.
 The ``InitLocalMem`` statement type has two parameters.
-One for the memory type ``RAJA::cpu_tile_mem``, and one for specifying which parameter tuple entries correspond to the local arrays.
+One for the memory type ``RAJA::cpu_tile_mem``, and one for specifying which parameter tuple entries correspond to the local arrays ``RAJA::ParamList<0, 1>``.
 The local array initialization is done in the first lambda expression, and the local array values are printed in the second lambda expression.

 .. note:: ``RAJA::LocalArray`` types support arbitrary dimensions and extents
           in each dimension.